bitlogik/Conserity/README.md

 Also, the server is secured with infosec best practices (Web server, SSH, firewall,...)

 What does it protect ?
 Conserity strengthens your server security and encrypts your data on the disk.
 It protects against :
 * Unauthorized access in your server (more difficult to break in)
-* Data read from the disk, or from any backup, snapshots,...
+* Data read from the disk, or from any backup, disk snapshot,...
 * Spying or wiretapping of the web session of the users (web server is configured for security)

 What does it NOT protect ?
 It does NOT protect against :
 * Authorized legitimate access in the server (rogue employee, accidental deletion,...)
 * A present "hole" in the server used softwares (OpenSSL, nginx,...)